hoytech/quadrable/README.md

 Our new `temp2` head starts off with the same root as `temp`.
 We can now modify `temp2` and it will not affect the `temp` tree.

 Although semantically `fork` acts like it copies the tree pointed to by the current head, no copying actually occurs.
 In fact, the two trees share the same structure so forking is a very inexpensive operation.
-Very cheap database snapshots is an important feature of Quadrable, and is useful for a variety of tasks.
+Cheap database snapshots is an important feature of Quadrable, and is useful for a variety of tasks.

 `quadb fork` can take a second argument which represents the head to be copied from, instead of using the current head.

-It can also take no arguments at, in which case the current head is forked to a detached head (see FIXME).
+Or it can take no arguments, in which case the current head is forked to a detached head (see FIXME).

 ## C++ Library